-Each Committee has written terms of reference, which are available on the Society's website under the Governance section or can be mailed on request.
+Each Committee has written terms of reference, which are available on the Society's website under the 'how we run Holloway Friendly' section or can be mailed on request.
 These documents include the role and responsibilities of each Committee.
 They are regularly reviewed, to ensure that each Committee is effective, meets appropriate best practice and is positioned to deliver effective assurance to the Board without unnecessary duplication.
 The Chair of each Committee reports to the Board on matters of significance at each of its scheduled meetings.
 The Board retains ultimate responsibility for all decisions made.